How the green challenge is driving innovation in one of society’s oldest industries

 I see our role at Ideon as an enabling partner helping to facilitate this shift, working with our mining clients and industry allies to locate and access important new mineral deposits in a more precise, less invasive way, and with a higher level of confidence.
 Our vision is to transform subsurface discovery by allowing explorers to see clearly underground – in the same way that doctors use x-rays to view inside the human body.

 The Ideon muon tomography discovery platform harnesses the power of naturally occurring cosmic rays from space, detecting and measuring sub-atomic particles called muons to provide unprecedented visibility 1 km beneath the Earth’s surface.
 Our unique straight-line imaging technique delivers unparalleled location accuracy with higher spatial resolution than other geophysical survey tools.

 By enabling mining companies to see the unseen – effectively creating a digital twin of the subsurface – we deliver a high certainty of discovery in an environment that has traditionally been very uncertain.
 At the same time, our approach helps clients reduce environmental impact and improve operational efficiencies so they can extend life-of-mine and deliver on their ambitious goals.

-Because we help them drill less and discover more – right from the beginning of the complex mining process – we empower those clients to advance system-level transformation.
+Because we help them drill less and recover more – right from the beginning of the complex mining process – we empower those clients to advance system-level transformation.
 In this way, I see Ideon doing its part to keep society’s oldest industry at the forefront of innovation – and in doing so, ensure a sustainable, resource-rich future for generations to come.

 Gary has spent 25 years providing mining equipment, technology, and services (METS) in support of the global mining industry, including over 20 years at Finning International before becoming CEO of Ideon Technologies.